mhuda1/dev-guide-2019/README.md

 - Fetch API
 - ES6+ (Arrow Functions, promises, async / await, destructuring)

-**at this point you are a basic front-end web developer, freelancing and basic projects is an option**
+**at this point you are a basic front-end web developer, freelancing and basic projects is an option(Estimate time to learn since beginning: 3 months)**

 ## Advanced Skills